jitsi/jitsi-meet/PULL_REQUEST_TEMPLATE.md

 #### Design
 - [ ] I added instructions for how to test, in the QA section below
-- [ ] I added tests for changes, or determined that none were required
+- [ ] I added specs for changes, or determined that none were required
 - [ ] I demoed this to the appropriate person
 - [ ] I considered both mobile & desktop views, or that wasn't relevant